tesseract-one/Tesseract.swift/README.md

 where `ipc_transport` is `transport::NativeTransport` passed to us from Swift.

-#### Passing references from Swift:
+#### Passing data from Swift:

-The easiest way to call Rust from Swift is to create a C function and use `cbindgen` for export.
+The easiest way to call Rust from Swift is to create a C function and use `cbindgen` for the export.

 #### On the Swift side: